-(ii) Fair value in an inactive or unquoted market (Level 2 and Level 3)
+(ii) Fair Value in an Inactive or Unquoted Market (Level 2 and Level 3)

-The fair value of financial assets and liabilities that are not exchange-traded in an active market is determined using valuation techniques.
+The fair value of financial assets and liabilities that are not traded in an active market is determined using valuation techniques.
 These include the use of recent arm's length market transactions, reference to the current fair value of a substantially similar other instrument, discounted cash flow techniques, option pricing models or any other valuation technique that provides a reliable estimate of prices obtained in actual market transactions.
-If all significant inputs required to fair value an instrument are observable, the instrument is included in level 2.
-If one or more of the significant inputs is not based on observable market data, the instrument is included in level 3.
-This may be the case for certain corporate debt securities and unlisted unit trusts with suspended applications and withdrawals.